-Management's Discussion and Analysis For the year ended December 31, 2019
+Management's Discussion and Analysis For the three months ended March 31, 2020

-Filed April 27, 2020
+Filed May 29, 2020

-Management's discussion and analysis (MD&A) is current to April 27,2020 and is management's assessment of the operations and the financial results together with future prospects of Central Timmins Exploration Corp. ("CTEC" or the "Company").
-This MD&A should be read in conjunction with the audited financial statements for December 31, 2019 and related notes, prepared in accordance with International Financial Reporting Standards ("IFRS").
+Management's discussion and analysis (MD&A) relates to the performance, financial condition and future prospects of Central Timmins Exploration Corp. ("CTEC" or the "Company").
+This MD&A should be read in conjunction with the unaudited interim condensed financial statements for the three months ending March 31, 2020 and Notes thereto.
+Readers are cautioned that the MD&A contains forward-looking statements that are not historical in nature and involves risks and uncertainties.
+Forward-looking statements are not guarantees as to CTEC's future results as there are inherent difficulties in predicting future results.
+Accordingly, actual results could differ materially from those expressed or implied in the forward looking statements.
+Readers are encouraged to consult the Company's audited financial statements for the year ending December 31, 2019 and related notes for additional details.
+The unaudited interim financial statements and MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All figures are in Canadian dollars unless stated otherwise.
-This discussion contains forward-looking statements that are not historical in nature and involves risks and uncertainties.
-Forwardlooking statements are not guarantees as to CTEC's future results as there are inherent difficulties in predicting future results.
-Accordingly, actual results could differ materially from those expressed or implied in the forwardlooking statements.
+This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of May 29, 2020 and for the three months ended March 31, 2020.
 The Company has adopted National Instrument 51-102F1 as the guideline in presenting the MD&A.

-This Management and Discussion and Analysis was authorized for issuance by the Board of Directors of the Company on April 27, 2020.
+This Management and Discussion and Analysis was authorized for issuance by the Board of Directors of the Company on May 28, 2020.